-June 26th is Take Your Dog to Work Day!
-A day where typically dog-free offices are filled with happy barks, tail wags, and wet kisses.
+National Take Your Dog to Work Day is a day where typically dog-free offices are filled with happy barks, tail wags, and wet kisses.
 While this day is a special, once-a-year treat for most people, every day is Take Your Dog to Work Day at the Jolly Pets office.

 Our Marketing department is led by Miss Sadie, a sassy Pit Bull mix who doubles as our Senior Toy Tester and Marketing Director.
 Sadie's zest for life and all things Jolly makes every day in the office seemingly more fun than the last.
 Not only does she put each one of our products through the most rigorous testing before she gives them her paw of approval, but she also makes everyone's day so much better.
 I mean, who can be upset when looking at an adorable pittie smile?